 Dacryocystitis - External and Internal Eye

-Dacryocystitis refers to inflammation of the lacrimal sac and/or lacrimal excretory apparatus.
+Dacryocystitis refers to inflammation of the lacrimal sac, usually related to obstruction of the nasolacrimal duct.
 It may be acute or chronic.
-The most common cause of dacryocystitis in adults is lacrimal duct stenosis with stagnation of lacrimal excretions and resultant infection.
-The most commonly identified bacterial isolates are species of staphylococci and streptococci, but gram-negative organisms and anaerobes may also cause the condition.
+The most common cause of dacryocystitis is lacrimal duct stenosis or blockage with stagnation of lacrimal excretions and resultant infection.
+The most commonly identified bacterial isolates are species of staphylococci and streptococci, but gram-negative organisms, such as Haemophilus and Pseudomonas, and anaerobes may also cause the condition.

 Acute dacryocystitis usually presents with the sudden onset of pain, swelling, and erythema at the medial canthal region.
-Chronic dacryocystitis most commonly manifests as the insidious onset of epiphora (excessing tearing).
-Most often, the site of obstruction is nasal rather than ocular (nasal tumors or foreign bodies, congenital malformations, inflamed nasal mucosa, post-traumatic anatomic abnormalities, etc).
+Chronic dacryocystitis most commonly manifests as the insidious onset of epiphora (excessive tearing).
+In the vast majority of cases, the site of obstruction is nasal rather than ocular (nasal tumors or foreign bodies, congenital malformations, inflamed nasal mucosa, post-traumatic anatomic abnormalities, etc).
 Other conditions and treatments that may predispose to lacrimal outflow obstruction include chemotherapy, radiation, lymphoma, granulomatosis with polyangiitis, sarcoidosis, and cicatricial pemphigoid.

-Acute dacryocystitis may lead to formation of a lacrimal sac abscess and spread of the infection to the orbit with subsequent orbital cellulitis.
-Treatment is with topical and systemic antibiotics acutely; definitive treatment often requires surgery.
-In adults, dacryocystitis is more common in middle-aged to older women.
-It occurs less frequently in blacks than in whites due to slight anatomic differences between the races.
+Acute dacryocystitis may lead to formation of a lacrimal sac abscess (which can rupture and drain through the skin), conjunctivitis, preseptal cellulitis, and even spread of the infection to the orbit with subsequent orbital cellulitis.
+Treatment is with topical and systemic antibiotics acutely; chronic disease often requires surgery.
+In adults, dacryocystitis is more common in middle-aged to older women, as the occurrence is more prevalent with increasing age.
+It may occur less frequently in individuals of African descent due to slight anatomical differences.